nvpham12/Financial-News-Sentiment-Analysis/Technical Report Financial Phrasebank Sentiment.md

 - In this dataset, unigrams contributed the most to best performing models.
 - Allowing the model to check for N-grams, including but not limited to the unigrams, does not affect model performance much for Negative and Neutral sentiment, but does have an observable increase in recall for Positive sentiment.
 - Overall model performance declines when the model is trained on longer phrases, with each additional term driving larger performance drops.
-- The N-gram model retains the same level of performance for negative and neutral sentiment in the unigram baseline, while providing a slight boost in Positive recall and clearer SHAP interpretability at the expense of Positive precision.
+- The N-gram model retains roughly the same level of performance for negative and neutral sentiment in the unigram baseline, while providing a slight boost in Positive recall and clearer SHAP interpretability at the expense of Positive precision.
 - The data may contain noise that makes the model biased towards Neutral sentiment.
 Temporal anchors are suspected to be responsible.

 # Next Steps